-Currently there is no section in Board Manual or Rule that describes how to protect off-channel habitat.
+Currently there is no part of the Board Manual or Rule that describes how to protect off-channel habitat.
 There are multiple places in the Board Manual that describe how to identify off-channel habitat.
 Below is a compilation of areas in the Manual that refer to off-channel habitat.